Erastuskanyatta/working-with-the-database/index.md

 ### Step 1: Installing Xampp
 Xampp comes along with PhpMyAdmin when downloaded into a machine.
 PhpMyAdmin is the MariaDatabase that we will be working with in this article.

-To install xampp you need to;
+To install Xampp you need to;
 ### .
 Download the package to be installed.
-Downloading the package is always the first step you need to do when installing xampp.You can download the package [Here](https://www.apachefriends.org/download.html).
-Download latest version Xampp for linux and start installation.Very easy.
+Downloading the package is always the first step you need to do when installing xampp.
+You can download the package [Here](https://www.apachefriends.org/download.html).
+Download latest version Xampp for linux and start installation.
+Very easy.
 ### .
 Give the package permission so that it can be executable
-To make this package executable,you need to Open the terminal (Ctrl+alt+T) and follow the following;
+To make this package executable, you need to Open the terminal (Ctrl+alt+T) and follow the following;

 1. Move to where your package is located.
 In my case it is in Downloads folder and so I will navigate to downloads folder using this command:
 ```bash